tempblade/creator/README.md

 # tempblade Creator

-tempblade creator is a motion design application, build with typescript, skia, rust using tauri.
-Its currently in an early alpha stage, and there may be larger design changes to the overall structuring of the project.
+tempblade creator is a motion design application, built on top of rust and skia.
+Its main goal is to be a flexible motion design toolkit, to be used in different environments.
+Right now it consists of an Editor/UI built with tauri where the ui uses react/typescript and the interpolation/timeline calculations are done in rust.
+It should also easily possible to run completly in the browser thanks to wasm.
+The project is currently in an early alpha stage, and there may be larger design changes to the overall structuring of the project.

 ## Why?